 Villa Ada is one of the largest parks in Rome.
 During the latter half of the 19th century, it belonged to the royal House of Savoy.
 In 1878, it was sold to the Swiss Count Tellfner, who named it after his wife, Ada.
 The royal family repurchased the property in 1904 and retained it until 1946.

-What was once the private estate of King Vittorio Emanuele III was eventually acquired by the city, excluding a small portion of private ownership.
+What was once the private estate of King Vittorio Emanuele III was eventually acquired by the city, with a small portion retained in private ownership.
 Today, the private section is owned by the Egyptian Embassy.
-This massive outdoor space has paths, lakes, woods and lawns.
-It’s a popular spot for the locals and is home to the Roma Incontro il Mondo summer festival.
+This large outdoor space features paths, lakes, woods and lawns.
+It’s a popular spot for locals and hosts the Roma Incontro il Mondo summer festival.

 Villa Borghese

 What once belonged to the wealthy Borghese family is now one of the most popular parks in Rome.
 The garden and villa were designed for Cardinal Scipione Borghese in 1605 and sold by the family in 1901.
-Today, Villa Borghese houses the Galleria Borghese museum, which has an impressive art collection, including works by Italian masters.
+Today, Villa Borghese houses the Galleria Borghese, which features an impressive art collection, including works by Italian masters.

 The park’s 200 acres (81 hectares) offer an artistic blend of greenery, lakes, fountains, statues and monuments.
 Check out the Pincio terrace for panoramic views of the city and the Piazza del Popolo below.
 Some attractions include a horse track in Piazza di Sienna and the Rome Zoo (Bioparco) with more than 1,000 animals.